 #3.
 Grill first and then boil

-This method is often preferred when cooking bulk quantity of brats for special occasions, celebrations, or festivals.
+This method is often preferred when cooking bulk quantities of brats for special occasions, celebrations, or festivals.
 The brats are first grilled and then simmered in trays or pans with garlic, onions, and other seasonings to enhance the taste.

 #4.
 Using only beer to boil the brats

 #5.
 Grill on indirect or low heat

-So, instead of boiling some people suggest that you use slow or indirect radiant heat on a charcoal grill.
+So, instead of boiling, some people suggest that you use slow or indirect radiant heat on a charcoal grill.
 This causes the collagen and fat to render and baste the meat from the inside to give you an extremely juicy sausage.
 However, please bear in mind that this process will take a lot of time.

 5 Rules You Must Follow To Cook Brats Perfectly

-Whether you are stocking up brats for a party or a special celebration, avoid getting the ones that are sold in packaged containers or wrapped in plastic.
-We strongly suggest that you get the fresh brats locally from a butcher near you.
+Whether you are stocking up on brats for a party or a special celebration, avoid getting the ones that are sold in packaged containers or wrapped in plastic.
+We strongly suggest that you get fresh brats locally from a butcher near you.

-# Rule 2.
-Don’t make holes
+Rule #2: Don’t make holes

-# Rule 3.
-Don’t grill on high heat
+Rule #3: Don’t grill on high heat

-# Rule 4.
-Don’t overheat the brats
+Rule #4: Don’t overheat the brats

 Tips To Help You Cook Brats Better

-5 Interesting Facts About Bratwrust
+5 Interesting Facts About Bratwurst

-- You can get brats fresh from the butcher’s shop.
+- You can get brats fresh from a butcher’s shop.
 They may be made into links, cured, or fully cooked (pre-cooked).
 Researchers have found that boiling is one of the best ways of curing brats.

-Is it okay if the brats are pink inside
+Is it okay if the brats are pink inside?

-Is it possible to grill brats without boiling them
+Is it possible to grill brats without boiling them?